Best Summer Bedding Plants

 No bedding plants will tolerate deep shade, but some will flower reasonably well in light or dappled shade.
 Impatiens will take shade, Begonia more shade, pansy and viola dappled shade.
 Antirrhinum, Nicotiana, and Fuchsia will also tolerate partial or dappled shade.
 Most other bedding plants require full sun to flower well.

 Strangely enough, there are some bedding plants whose flowers only open with sun.
 That's important to know because it means if we have a poor summer, or a dull week, the flower will stay completely shut, which is not much of a display.
 You may to avoid these plants.
-In the image is the lovely Gazania, shown right, often an eager purchase at the garden center which may fail to reward on a dull day; no sun, no flower.
+In the image is the lovely Gazania, shown right, often an eager purchase at the garden centre which may fail to reward on a dull day; no sun, no flower.
 The same is true of Morning glory, beautiful annual climbing plant, Osteospermums and mesembryanthemum, the ice plant illustrated above.

 Gazania